Clek Fllo Review with 2016 Clek Fllo Updates

 Inflatable Seat Belts

-Clek has determined that the Foonf cannot be installed with inflatable seat belts found in some Ford, Lincoln, and Mercedes vehicles, and in some airplane seat belts.
+Clek has determined that the Foonf CAN be installed with inflatable seat belts found in some Ford, Lincoln, and Mercedes vehicles, and in some airplane seat belts.

 Fit to Child